 With both managers moving from station to station as their day jobs as DJ’s during the summer of 1963, playlists around the Northwest shifted to favor one group or the other based on the respective business interests of Chase and Hart.
 The sales of the song tipped heavily in favor of the Raiders, who reportedly sold sixty to seventy thousand records in the Northwest alone against six hundred for the Kingsmen.
 (18)

 By the fall, another complication befell the Kingsmen.
 The Portland branch of the AFM Local 99 discovered the group wasn’t registered as dues-paying members and forced them to join.
-The results were a double-edged sword — higher pay for performances but it priced them out of venues they had been working for years, including the Chase, the club they worked for years.
+The results were a double-edged sword — higher pay for performances but it priced them out of many local venues, including the Chase, the club they worked for years.